danchoi/soywiki/README.markdown

 # SoyWiki

-SoyWiki turns Vim into a powerful, fast wiki.
-More energy, less fat!
+SoyWiki turns Vim into a lean, powerful, and fast wiki.
+A wiki with a lot more energy and a lot less fat.

 A quick overview of its characteristics and features: